Garfield Alliance for Affordable Housing wants to appeal to more family units

 “Not only is the need for more housing critical, but the fiscal impacts of where, how and the mix of what is built will reverberate through a municipal budget for decades,” she said.
 “That’s why, through the last year of us talking and really looking at this, the city of Rifle has come into the spotlight of really being where the problem could be solved.”

-Right now up valley markets are “geographically restrained,” Haderlie said.
+Right now, upvalley markets are “geographically restrained,” Haderlie said.
 In other words, there’s less and less room for new development in the Roaring Fork Valley.

 Haderlie said the task force intends to identify specific areas around Rifle that are “shovel ready” for single family housing developments.